Inowłódz – castle

 History

-The first recorded castle castellan was Piotr Tłuk from Strykowie family.
-At the end of the fourteenth century, the castle belonged to the Niemirowie family, however, Władysław Jagiełło bought it and due to its important location, restored to royal property.
-In connection with the deterioration of relations with prince Siemowit IV, the king predicted a threat from Mazovia and wanted to have an important, border stronghold.
-At the turn of the 14th and 15th centuries, he visited Inowłódz many times, presumably controlling the castle’s repairs and its reconstruction.
-The interior development was considerably expanded, perhaps to increase the larger crew.
+The first recorded castellan of Inowłódź was Piotr Tłuk from Stryków.
+At the end of the 14th century, the castle belonged to the Niemir family, but King Władysław Jagiełło bought it and, due to its important location, returned it to royal property.
+Due to the deterioration of relations with Prince Siemowit IV, the king anticipated a threat from Mazovia and wanted to have an important, border stronghold.
+At the turn of the 14th and 15th centuries, he visited Inowłódz many times, probably to supervise the castle’s repairs and reconstruction.
+The internal development was significantly expanded at that time, perhaps to increase the number of the crew.

 Architecture

 The original castle consisted of perimeter walls, a gate in the eastern curtain, a four-sided tower in the south wall and an octagonal tower in the north-east corner.
-It was erected from yellow-brown sandstone mined in a nearby quarry, connected with lime mortar.
-The perimeter of the walls had a plan similar to a rectangle with side lengths of 49x32x47x31 meters.
+It was erected from yellow-brown sandstone mined in a nearby quarry and connected with lime mortar, but bricks also played a certain role in the construction of the oldest buildings, as it was used to build floors, chimney flues and probably gables.
+The perimeter of the walls had a plan similar to a rectangle with side lengths of 49 x 32 x 47 x 31 meters.
 Its thickness was 2.4 meters, and the height was probably 7-8 meters.
 It was crowned with a crenelage and a porch for the defenders from the side of the courtyard.

 The main corner tower with a diameter of about 10 meters, protruded by 4 meters outside the defensive circuit.
 It had thick walls 3.4 – 3.7 meters wide, which gave the internal space only 3.3 meters in diameter.
 The entrance to the tower led only from the level of the eastern curtain wall.
 Perhaps from the side of the courtyard a wooden porch connecting the north and east sections of the walls was provided to the tower, ensuring communication between these fragments of fortifications.
 The interior of the tower probably had four floors, lit by small rectangular windows.
 The basement was a prison cell to which a rope or ladder was lowered, and the upper part probably had a hip roof (at a height of about 25-30 meters).
 The tower flanked the entrance gate to the castle on the eastern side and ensured observation of a nearby ford on the river and the town.
 At first, the gate was an ordinary opening in the wall with a width of 2.6 meters and a height of 2 meters.
 A wooden bridge over the moat was leading to it.

-In the southern curtain, 7 meters from the south-east corner, a four-sided tower measuring 8.7×10 meters, a wall thickness of 2.4 meters and an estimated height of 10-15 meters was located.
+In the southern curtain, 7 meters from the south-east corner, a four-sided tower measuring 8.7 x 10 meters, a wall thickness of 2.4 meters and an estimated height of 10-15 meters was located.
 Its interior was accessible from the courtyard level to the ground floor.
 Only the entrances from the crown of the defensive wall, from the west and east, led to the upper storey.
 The function of the tower is not entirely sure, it certainly secured the moat on the south side, perhaps it was also a link with the nearby defensive walls of the town.
 This would explain the function of a stone pillar on the south-eastern side, which could have been the basis for the porch connecting the castle wall with the town wall.
+The porch could also have served as a latrine for the castle guards.

 Current state